blockexplorer/issueboss/README.md

 # issueboss

-A tool to convert markdown into issues.
+A tool to convert TOML into issues.
 Supports only trello for now.

 ## Installation